 - providing critical health-care in hard to reach places in western Libya;

 - providing life-saving medicines to primary health clinics;

 - when possible, providing a referral pathway for patients in urgent need;

 - renovating primary health clinics which have been damaged during the civil war;

 - deploying experienced social workers to provide case management and psychosocial support in communities impacted by the conflict.

 What still needs to be done?

 The IRC seeks to expand its health and protection programmes in Libya, providing support to vulnerable Libyans, refugees and migrants as funding permits.
 To this end, the IRC plans to support additional primary healthcare facilities, establish its own community development centre and support people being held in detention centres.
-There is no shortage of needs in Libya, for both Libyans and migrants, but relatively low commitments from donor countries compared to other humanitarian crises and an especially restrictive security environment that poses challenges to scaling up our response.
+There is no shortage of needs in Libya, for both Libyans and migrants, but low commitments from donor countries compared to other humanitarian crises and an especially restrictive security environment pose challenges to scaling up our response.